 Virginia Wolfe famously declared in A Room of One’s Own that we should all have our own dressing room.
-While we may not have the luxury of an entire dressing room in our homes, there’s nearly always a little bit of space where you can have a dressing table.
-If you’re considering a dressing table for your home, here are our top tips for making the most of what will become your favourite little sanctuary.
+While we may not all have the luxury of an entire dressing room in our homes, there’s nearly always a little bit of space where you can have a dressing table.
+If you are considering adding one to your home, here are our top tips for making the most of what could become your favourite little sanctuary.

 Dressing table styles

-First things, first, you’ll need to invest in a dressing table.
-There are so many different kinds – from shabby chic and vintage, to contemporary, mid-century and glamorous – so take cues from the rest of your home to decide what style you love and the size that works for your space.
-Curvy shapes echo a more feminine vibe but darker rustic styles can provide a lovely contrast too.
-Recreate a movie star dressing table by adding bulbs around a square mirror, or get a chic vintage dressing table by accessorising with second-hand and charity shop finds.
+Considering investing in a dressing table?
+There are so many different styles, from rustic and vintage to contemporary, mid-century, and glamorous.
+Take cues from the rest of your home to decide what style you love and the size that works best for your space.
+Curvy shapes evoke a softer feel, while darker, retro-inspired designs can create a striking contrast in lighter bedrooms.

 Where should a dressing table be placed?